thradams/cake/ownership.md

 with the implementation.
 On the other hand, placing the contracts alongside the function declaration keeps the contract closer to its implementation.
-Compilers (though Cake is not currently doing this yet) could create proxy functions to check postconditions at runtime.
-(See C++ 26 contracts)

 #### Non nullable members initialization